bs1cad/test/healthcheck.md

 ## Healthcheck

 The example below is for users who choose nutrition.
+A complete list of possible event labels can be found [here]

 **category**|**action**|**label**|**trigger**
 :-----:|:-----:|:-----:|:-----: